graphicxtras.com > Photoshop shapes etc >Fleur-de-lis shapes for Photoshop and Elements 2015 CS5 CS4 CS6 etc heraldic, emblems, chilvary

-The fleur-de-lis are loaded via the open command as well as via the custom shapes palette load / replace command.
-They can be combined (to create a new shape if you use with the Photoshop pathfinder tools) as well as blended with underlying images, they can be re-colored via the Photoshop toolbox, they can be exported via the pasteboard to other applications, they can be saved as raster format PNG or JPGs for use in other applications, they can be smeared, warped, distorted, transformed, effects can be applied, layer effects can be applied such as metallic or wooden effects and much more.
+100 Fleur-de-lis shapes for Photoshop CC 2015 CS6 CS5 - beautiful flourish fleur-de-lis shapes for all kinds of project, medieval or otherwise includes curly, weird, Embossed, tiles and embellished and more.
+Standard CSH presets and are easy to load and use via the custom shape tool in Adobe PS and Elements.
+They are loaded via the open command as well as via the presets palette load / replace command.
+They can be combined as well as blended with underlying images, they can be re-colored via the toolbox, they can be exported via the pasteboard to other applications, they can be saved as raster format PNG or JPGs for use in other applications, they can be smeared, warped, distorted, transformed, effects can be applied, layer effects can be applied such as metallic or wooden effects and much more.
 PC and MAC OS X.

+They can be used as before with CC 2015 2014 and CS suites.
+The vector artworks in PDF and CSH can all be used throughout much of the creative cloud.
+With the latest release, 2015, you can now use them in many more ways such as combining them with multiple styles such as multiple shadows and strokes.
+You can also re-color the artworks in many different ways using the powerful new smart adjustments in PS such as adding a changeable hue / saturation or curves or photo filte etc. You can modify them all via the layers palette.
 You can copy the items from PS into the creative cloud libraries and then use those resources now in Illustrator as well as After Effects and Premiere etc. You can then add them to the artboards etc quickly as a linked or place item.
 If you add them as a linked item then any changes to that will be reflected throughout the rest of the cloud.
 If you select to add them as a placed item then any changes are not reflected in the library (hold the option key down) or use the right click menu command to place the vectors

 You can use the CSH as well as the PDF artworks as a great source for amazing new patterns / seamless tiles.
 The best approach is either to go for a solid background and fill that with a number of the artworks and then use blending modes when you combine them (or opacity).
 You can also create far more interesting patterns by using them as layers and deleting the background to add some transparency to the artwork.
 You can still create very complex artwork if you have the transparency.
 You can also use the offset filter to move the tiles and build many different layers for use as a seamless tile.
 You can then define any generated work via the edit menu and then use the results via the edit fill command and now with the scripts feature, millions of wonderful backgrounds etc can be created (they work best with transparency)

-The PDF files are not custom shapes, they are in standard Adobe Acrobat format and that is quite a common format and can be opened by many apps such as PSP, Illustrator etc. You can generally open them via the file open command but in most cases you can also open them via an import or place command such as in Adobe PS.
+The PDF files are not CSHs, they are in standard Adobe Acrobat format and that is quite a common format and can be opened by many apps such as PSP, Illustrator etc. You can generally open them via the file open command but in most cases you can also open them via an import or place command such as in Adobe PS.
 The PDF files often are more complex than the CSH format ones but many are based on a common source.
 If you can't open them and it is quite a quick and easy test (select one of our sampler sets and try to open them in your favourite app) then you will need to find a conversion tool and there are many free ones available as well as more expensive.
 If you have Adobe PS or Illustrator this should not be an issue as they can convert the file to PNG or TIFF etc

 You can use them for commercial and personal use, you can also use them to create new items that can in turn be used to create items for sale CU4CU.
 You can also use them to create logos, templates, scrap booking, web pages, adverts, videos, packagings, postcards, cards, posters and much more.